RobertRingel/LearningTasks4Programming/Java/07_TextFiles/CurrencyExchangeRates.md

 ```

 Read the given Java program to understand its functionality and the related implementation.
-Implement the method loadFromFile to support reading the above text file.
+Implement the loadFromFile-method to support reading the above text file.
 Finally test your implementation under various error cases - make sure your program can handle corrupt text file input lines.

 ``` java